 Who can benefit from AnteCancerM?

 Recommended for men aged 40-70.

 How AnteCancerM test works?

 - AnteCancerM test is not used to diagnose prostate, colorectal cancer and melanoma.

-- An elevated risk estimated by the AnteCancerM test does not mean that the patient will develop prostate, colorectal cancer or melanoma during their lifetime.
-Also, a moderate or lower risk does not mean that the patient will not develop the diseases.
+- An elevated risk estimated by the AnteCancerM test does not mean that you will develop prostate, colorectal cancer or melanoma during your lifetime.
+Also, a moderate or lower risk does not mean that the probability of developing the diseases is zero.

-- AnteCancerM test is patient-specific and does not assess the risk of the patient’s family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.
+- AnteCancerM test does not assess the risk of the your family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.